If you don't find the answer to your questions here or on the page

-You will attend a news conference at the Santa Fe Institute, then work with your instructor to hammer out an opening for an article and a strategy for researching and writing it.
+We will all attend a couple of lectures at the Santa Fe Institute.
+You can work with your instructor to hammer out an opening for an article and a strategy for researching and writing it.

 I've already attended a previous workshop.
 Is it worth coming back again?

 Many people have thought so.
 We make a point of having different instructors and a different program each year.

 Not necessarily.
 Even those doing the writing assignment can survive with pencils and notebook.
 If you do bring a laptop, there is wireless Internet in the hotel.
 There is also a public computer with a printer.

 What will the weather be like?